Calculus: Applications

 Physics makes particular use of calculus; all concepts in classical mechanics and electromagnetism are related through calculus.
 The mass of an object of known density, the moment of inertia of objects, and the potential energies due to gravitational and electromagnetic forces can all be found by the use of calculus.
 An example of the use of calculus in mechanics is Newton's second law of motion, which states that the derivative of an object's momentum concerning time equals the net force upon it.
 Alternatively, Newton's second law can be expressed by saying that the net force equals the object's mass times its acceleration, which is the time derivative of velocity and thus the second time derivative of spatial position.
 Starting from knowing how an object is accelerating, we use calculus to derive its path.

 Maxwell's theory of electromagnetism and Einstein's theory of general relativity are also expressed in the language of differential calculus.
-Chemistry also uses calculus in determining reaction rates and in studying radioactive decay.
+Differential equations are likewise prominent in quantum mechanics.
+Chemistry also uses calculus, for example in determining reaction rates and in studying radioactive decay.
 In biology, population dynamics starts with reproduction and death rates to model population changes.

-Green's theorem, which gives the relationship between a line integral around a simple closed curve C and a double integral over the plane region D bounded by C, is applied in an instrument known as a planimeter, which is used to calculate the area of a flat surface on a drawing.
-For example, it can be used to calculate the amount of area taken up by an irregularly shaped flower bed or swimming pool when designing the layout of a piece of property.

-In the realm of medicine, calculus can be used to find the optimal branching angle of a blood vessel to maximize flow.
-Calculus can be applied to understand how quickly a drug is eliminated from a body or how quickly a cancerous tumor grows.
+In the realm of medicine, calculus can be used in many ways, from predicting the optimal branching angle of a blood vessel to maximize flow, to understanding how quickly a drug is eliminated from a body or how quickly a cancerous tumor grows.

 In economics, calculus allows for the determination of maximal profit by providing a way to easily calculate both marginal cost and marginal revenue.
+The Black–Scholes model, a central concept in option pricing, employs a differential equation.